Sabayon/wiki-next/docs/articles/Removing_DEs.md

 such as Gnome, you have to keep a few things in mind:
 * Many libraries are shared with other DE's, so you don't want them to be removed.
 * Removing too much might leave your system unusable.
-* Be sure to have an alternative DM installed. (lxdm or lightdm)
+* Be sure to have an alternative DM installed. (lightdm)

 That said, unless you are running out of hard drive space or have limited bandwidth for updates, There is no real harm in having Gnome installed.
 If you don't use it, it won't hinder performance.